WebAssembly/spec/md-proto/WebAssembly.md

 The `block` instruction pushes an unbound [label] onto the control-flow stack.

 **Validation Algorithm:**
- - An entry is pushed onto the control-flow stack containing no type sequence, and a limit value of the current length of the type stack.
+ - An entry is pushed onto the control-flow stack containing no type sequence, a limit value of the current length of the type stack, and an isThisAnIf value of false.

 > Each `block` needs a corresponding [`end`](#end) to pop its label from the stack.